 Effective destruction by chemical or physical processes of pathogenic organisms capable of causing disease.

 Disinfection By-product (DPB):

-Is the formation of chemical compounds that result from the addition of chlorine to water containing organic compounds.
-Some DPBs include trihalomethanes (THM) and haloacetic acids (HAA).
+The formation of chemical compounds that result from the addition of chlorine to water containing organic compounds.
+Some DPBs include total trihalomethanes (TTHM) and haloacetic acids (HAA).